bmpenuelas/fill-stack/templates/README.md

 Setup all the providers you want, and get the API secret tokens.
 Store those in your `.env` file.

-Example, for *login with Facebook*
+Example, for *login with Facebook*:

+Complete all the settings required by Facebook, including valid Domains for your webapp, and Valid OAuth Redirect URIs.
+While in development, you can also add 127.0.0.1 as a valid domain.

 - Choose ENV_DJANGO_SOCIALAUTH_CLIENT_ID (*recommended 40 characters long*) and ENV_DJANGO_SOCIALAUTH_CLIENT_SECRET (*recommended 128 characters long*)